In Winter 2021 I am teaching CO 739: Analytic and Algorithmic Combinatorics.

 Expected late 2021 or 2022

 The first book is an introductory treatment, suitable for students and those new to the area, while the second is a more advanced treatment making extensive use of homology, multivariate residues, and similar constructions.

 AMS Math Research Community (Summer 2021)

-I’m co-organizing an MRC, Combinatorial Applications of Computational Geometry and Algebraic Topology to introduce young researchers in computational algebra, combinatorics, analysis, or algebraic topology to new research directions in enumerative combinatorics.
+I’m co-organizing an MRC, Combinatorial Applications of Computational Geometry and Algebraic Topology to introduce young researchers in computational algebra, combinatorics, analysis, or algebraic topology to new research directions in enumerative and analytic combinatorics.

 Mathematical Congress of the Americas (July 2021)